Part I: Apps that notify emergency contacts

 The second article will discuss apps that notify emergency responders, including 000.

-The third, and last, article in this series offers a series of questions to think about when incorporating emergency safety apps into a safety plan.
+The third and last article in this series offers questions to consider when incorporating emergency safety apps into a safety plan.

 How they work